We believe science plays an important role in the implementation of environmental law and the development of good environmental policy.

-- Prof John Quiggin, Risk and Sustainable Management Group, University of Queensland - research economist and economic policy
+- Prof John Quiggin, Risk and Sustainable Management Group, University of Queensland – economics and economic policy

-The work of the scientific advisory service can be categorized as follows:
+The work of the scientific advisory service can be categorised as:

 - Pre-decision work - advice on proposed developments or actions prior to an approval decision being made.
 This mainly involves advice on the impacts of developments and the adequacy of environmental impact assessments and assisting clients prepare submissions to decision-makers.

 - Compliance and monitoring work - advice on approved developments or actions.
 This mainly involves advice on the compliance of developments and actions with conditions of approval or regulatory requirements, and assisting clients prepare submissions to regulatory authorities.